appKom/infoskjerm/README.md

-# Infoskjerm
+# Ravioli (infoskjerm)

-Infoskjerm is a digital information display for [Online](https://online.ntnu.no/).
+Ravioli (infoskjerm) is a digital information display for [Online](https://online.ntnu.no/).
 Located on A4, it provides information to students in real-time.

-You can view the live Infoskjerm [here](https://infoskjerm-online.vercel.app/).
+You can view it live [here](https://infoskjerm-online.vercel.app/).

 ## Contribution